What is Delay to Diagnosis?

 Delay to Diagnosis refers to the time from onset of symptoms of axial Spondyloarthritis (axSpA) until diagnosis of the disease, usually by a rheumatologist, but sometimes by another healthcare provider.
 Worldwide, the delay to diagnosis averages about seven years - with women taking two years longer than men to be diagnosed.

 There are several stages in the delay to diagnosis, including a delay in the patient recognising that their symptoms require medical attention.
 There is a delay in the primary care provider (usually a GP) recognising and dealing with axSpA and making a correct referral; there is a further delay in obtaining a final diagnosis after referral to the correct specialist - usually a rheumatologist.
+You can read more about these stages of delay in the NASS Gold Standard Consultation document, which is available in the resources section below.

 The delay to diagnosis is important because it is known that the earlier the diagnosis, the sooner treatment can start and the better the outcome will be for the patient.